Posted on

 The stomach is a muscular organ located on the left side of the upper abdomen.
 The stomach receives the bolus from the esophagus and continues the process of digestion.
 Inside the stomach, the food is mixed with stomach acid and digestive enzymes to break it down into a liquid substance called chyme.

-Many times, our clients see imbalanced hydrochloric acid on their Full Scan report.
+Often, our clients notice imbalanced hydrochloric acid on their Full Scan report.

 The stomach’s walls contain three layers of strong muscles that churn and mix the food with digestive juices.
 This mechanical action, combined with the chemical action of the stomach acid and enzymes, breaks down proteins in your food and kills bacteria.

 Once the food has been sufficiently broken down, it’s ready to move into the small intestine for the next stage of digestion.
-Before we move on to the next phase of your digestion, there are some key things that need to happen in the stomach for digestion to occur.
+Before we proceed to the next phase of digestion, several key steps must occur in the stomach for digestion to take place.
 These are just examples and not the complete picture.

-Hydrochloric acid: this is known as stomach acid.
-Your digestive system need stomach acid to signal enzymes in the stomach.
-One example is pepsinogen, which turns to pepsin.
+Hydrochloric acid: Is commonly referred to as stomach acid.
+Your digestive system needs stomach acid to signal enzymes in the stomach.
+One example is pepsinogen, which turns into pepsin.
 Pepsin works on proteins.
-Many people have the belief that stomach acid destroys enzymes, but this is not true!
+Many people believe that stomach acid destroys enzymes, but this is not true.
 If your report shows a resonating energetic imbalance in pepsin, you may need to address stomach acid or support your stress level.

 Intrinsic factor: This is a glycoprotein that is secreted by the parietal cells of the stomach.
 Without this factor, Vitamin B12 will not be transported or absorbed.
-If your report shows a resonating energetic imbalance in Vitamin B12, you mat still need to address your stomach acid and support your stress level.
+If your report indicates a resonating energetic imbalance in Vitamin B12, you may still need to address stomach acid and support your stress levels.

 A lot can happen on the way to the small intestine.